Learn German Colors: The 12 Key Colors and 20 Fun Expressions for a Vibrant Vocabulary

 Literal Translation: Yellow with envy

 There might be some color-idiom disparity between English and German on this one.
 Still, I suppose it makes just as much sense to be yellow with envy as it does to be green with it.

 17. Ach du grüne Neune!

 There must be a reason for such a strange expression, but so far it’s a well-kept secret.

 18. Du wirst dein blaues Wunder erleben

-Meaning: You’ll get a bad surprise
+Meaning: You’ll get a nasty surprise

 Literal Translation: You’ll experience your blue wonder.